 - Hoarding.
 Personally, I am the complete opposite of this and find solace in having as few things as possible but keeping twenty years of bank statements incase you might need them one day (you probably won’t) is just unnecessary and if you’re doing this in multiple aspects of your life, you’re likely to find the spaces around you pretty claustrophobic.
 Tidy house, tidy mind and all that!
 There’s a million and one Marie Kondo quotes along the lines of asking yourself if the things around you bring you joy.
 If the answer is no, get rid – that goes for toxic relationships, too!
 I know it’s pretty over-simplified but I’m sure you get the gist – do some googling about Marie Kondo if you want to ‘tidy up’ and organise your life.

 Most importantly, as with most wellbeing tips, take time for yourself to relax – I’ve linked to some of my past blogs with tips to avoid procrastinating as well as tolerating uncertainty (the pursuit of perfection being one!) and general wellbeing tips.
 Check in with yourself if you think any of these traits are creeping into your life, even if it’s only one area.
 I see loads of people describing themselves as workaholics which is probably because they have unrelenting standards in that area of their life but it doesn’t necessarily mean they will feel the same towards housework, grooming, relationships, sport and even diet.
-You could be a perfectionist in one area and not others, or maybe many, but you are only holding yourself back.
+You could be a perfectionist in one area and not others, or maybe many.

-Sometimes it’s just so bloody difficult to let yourself settle with the idea that good is good enough, and you are more than good enough.
+Sometimes it’s just so bloody difficult to let yourself settle with the idea that good is good enough.
+You are good enough.